 The health department and hospitals work together to ensure and improve the quality of screening programs across the state so that every Minnesota infant receives comprehensive screening and follow-up.
-To help hospitals evaluate and improve their performance, MDH sends semi-annual quality assurance reports to each hospital's nursery manager and laboratory director.
-Currently, MDH does not have separate reports for the SCN and NICU.
+To help hospitals evaluate and improve their performance, MDH sends semi-annual quality assurance reports to every screening program.

 Each hospital can contribute to quality assurance by monitoring and improving the quality of its own screening program.

-Hospitals should establish a quality assurance protocol and be able to report critical performance data annually including, but not limited to, the following:
+Hospitals should establish a quality assurance protocol and be able to report, on an annual basis, critical performance data including, but not limited to, the following:

-- Total number of live births - Number of newborns screened - Number of newborns who passed the hearing screening - Number of newborns who did not pass the hearing screening (results by right ear, left ear, and both ears) - Number of newborns whose parent(s)/guardian(s) refused newborn hearing screening.Number of newborns whose parent(s)/guardian(s) did not refuse screening but who were "missed" (not screened) - Number of follow-up appointments scheduled for newborns who did not pass the hearing screen or were missed - Total number of newborns transferred in/out of the facility - Number of newborns screened who were transferred in/out of the facility - Number of deceased newborns
+- Total number of live births - Number of newborns screened - Number of newborns who passed the hearing screening - Number of newborns who did not pass the hearing screening (results by right ear, left ear and both ears) - Number of newborns whose parent(s)/ guardian(s) refused newborn hearing screening - Number of newborns whose parent(s)/ guardian(s) did not refuse screening but who were "missed" (not screened)

+- Number of follow-up appointments scheduled for newborns who did not pass the hearing screen or were missed - Total number of newborns transferred in/out of the facility - Number of newborns screened who were transferred in/out of the facility - Number of deceased newborns
-At a minimum, methods should be in place for monitoring refer/did not pass rates to ensure effective screening and for monitoring parent(s)/guardian(s) satisfaction with the hearing screening process.

-A hospital NICU nursery with an effective hearing screening program is expected to have a referral rate between seven and ten percent.
+At a minimum, methods should be in place for monitoring refer/did not pass rates to ensure effective screening and for monitoring parent/guardian satisfaction with the hearing screening process.
+A hospital nursery with an effective hearing screening program should have a referral rate of four percent or less.